 As we can see the rankings themselves have changed since the pace and the minutes played per game by the players are important factors as well.
 For example, Dominic McGuire had the lowest adjusted plus-minus but he only “cost” to his team 5.9 wins since he played less than 10 minutes per game.

-Evaluating players and their impact on a team is always going to be a challenge and an open problem.
-In this blog I tried to provide a simple, yet illustrative measure of the contributions of a player to a team.
+Evaluating players and their impact on a team is always going to be an important problem but at the same time a challenging one.
+In this blog I have tried to provide a simple, yet illustrative measure of the contributions of a player to a team.